-At Consilia Legal, we have a team of specialist family solicitors who are experts in the field of separation.
+At Consilia Legal, we have a team of specialist family solicitors who are experts in the field of separation and civil partnership dissolution.

 We understand the difficulties that a relationship breakdown can cause.
 Our aim is to work with you to achieve the best outcome for you and your family in the most pragmatic and cost-effective manner.

 There is only one ground for civil partnership dissolution which is that your civil partnership has irretrievably broken down.

 In order to establish irretrievable breakdown you have to prove one of the following 4 facts:-

 - Your civil partner has behaved in such a way that you cannot reasonably be expected to live with them.

 - You have been separated for a period of two years and you each consent to a dissolution.